 Veterinarians: Beginning in 2020, an applicant for a veterinarian license renewal who held a license for the 3-year period immediately preceding the expiration date of the license shall have earned, within the 3-year period immediately preceding the date of the application, 45 hours of approved continuing education.

 Veterinary Technicians: Beginning in 2020, an applicant for a veterinarian technician license renewal shall have earned, within the 3-year period immediately preceding the date of the application, 15 hours of approved continuing education.

 Veterinarians will be required to complete 45 hours of CME every 3 years and veterinary technicians will be required to complete 15 hours every 3 years.

 License renewals for veterinarians and veterinary technicians will occur every 3 years.
 Previously licenses were renewed every 2 years.

 The new veterinarian fees will be $70 per year and veterinary technicians will be $20 per year when fully implemented.
 No fee increases will occur until the CME program is implemented.

 There are no mandates or specific CME subject matter in the new law.
-Consequently, the Michigan Board of Veterinary Medicine is working to determine the rules.
+Consequently, the Michigan Board of Veterinary Medicine and the Michigan Department of Licensing and Regulatory Affairs are working to determine the rules.
 MVMA submitted suggestions to the Board of Veterinary Medicine in May of 2016 that they have considered.
-A draft document is currently going through the legal process for the State of Michigan, and a Public Comment period is now anticipated in the fall.
-MVMA will notify members when more information is available.
+A draft document is currently going through the legal process for the State of Michigan, and a Public Comment period has been scheduled for September 29.
+MVMA members have been notified, and additional information can be found here.
 The current draft rules approved by the Office of Regulatory Reinvention (ORR) for the Department of Licensing and Regulatory Affairs (LARA) Bureau of Professional Licensing are located here: